synthiam/E-18_Ultrasonic/README.md

 <a href="https://youtu.be/U_xIYUk4qag"><img src="https://media.giphy.com/media/Ky0A5ym6ERXtM6gtNM/giphy.gif" width="683" height="383"></a>

-## EZ-Builder Behavior Control
+## ARC Skills

-There are 3 EZ-Builder controls that are directly related to the Ultrasonic.
+There are 3 ARC skills that are directly related to the Ultrasonic.
 The Ultrasonic Distance, Collision Detection, and Radar controls.
 Grab the values from each of these controls with the click of a mouse button or with code.

 Link: https://synthiam.com/Products/Controls/Ultrasonic-Distance